CortSmith/AWS-BlenderRendering/README.md

   - Search IAM under the Services tab.

   - Find and select the Roles section.
-It should be located on the initial page.
+It should be located in the middle column of the page, under __IAM Resources__

   - Select Create Role, to create a new role for our ec2 instance.